This tea helps to support the Lungs and Liver during exposure to wildfire smoke pollution.

 3. Not a good option if there is high humidity.
 This is best suited for days that are on the moderate to drier side.

-4. Remember to circulate your air with a fan.
-Including your bathroom and kitchen fans.
+4. Remember to circulate your air by running fans throughout your home.

 5. Common herbs used include: mint, sage, rosemary.